vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ### Changing main file

-With generator methods you can make changes to the project files.
+With generator methods, you can make changes to the project files.
 The most usual case is some modifications to `main.js` or `main.ts` file: new imports, new `Vue.use()` calls etc.

 Let's consider the case where we have created a `router.js` file via [templating](#creating-new-templates) and now we want to import this router to the main file.
 We will use two Generator API methods: `entryFile` will return the main file of the project (`main.js` or `main.ts`) and `injectImports` serves for adding new imports to this file: